hayatbiralem/reboot-core/README.md

 #### Fonts

-You should use [icomoon](https://icomoon.io/app) for generation icon fonts.
+You should use [icomoon](https://icomoon.io/app) for generating icon fonts.

 We recommend that you should prevent your custom font with `dashicons-` (like font name `dashicons-my-client` and font prefix `dashicons-my-client-`) so you can use that font icons as admin menu icon and The7 shows your icons correctly.